learn-co-curriculum/cartoon-collections/TUTORIAL.md

 end
 ```

-By using the `each.with_index(1)` method we are passing in the index we want our array to start add.
+By using the `each.with_index(1)` method we are passing in the index we want our array to start at.

 ### `#summon_captain_planet`